 However, wearing any sock for too long can cause skin irritation and chafing.
 If you intend to wear your compression socks daily, be sure to have several pairs so you can change them regularly to protect your skin.

 Nurse Yard’s compression socks are made to put your comfort first.
-From the supported arch and cushioned ankle to the wave-knit weaving and no-slip cuff, they’re designed to support your feet, ankles, calves, and knees to improve circulation, prevent chafing, and keep you pain-free all day long.
+From the supported arch and cushioned ankle to the wave-knit weaving and no-slip cuff, they’re designed to support your feet, ankles, calves, and knees to promote blood circulation, prevent chafing, and keep you pain-free all day long.

 If you have shin splints and want to relieve pain and shorten recovery, order Nurse Yard’s compression socks today.